-- 39 years after Teamsters boss Jimmy Hoffa went missing, the search for his body lives on
+- Four decades after Teamsters boss Jimmy Hoffa went missing, the search for his body lives on

 - Michigan residents whose lives were upended by those looking for answers share their stories